bluescarni/mppp/doc/sphinx/real128.rst

    This class represents real values encoded in the quadruple-precision IEEE 754 floating-point format (which features up to 36 decimal digits of precision).
-   The class is a thin wrapper around the :cpp:type:`__float128` type and the quadmath library, available in GCC and recent Clang versions on most modern platforms, on top of which it provides the following additions:
+   The class is a thin wrapper around the :cpp:type:`__float128` type and the quadmath library, available on GCC, Clang and the Intel compiler on most modern platforms, on top of which it provides the following additions:

    * interoperability with other mp++ classes,
    * consistent behaviour with respect to the conventions followed elsewhere in mp++ (e.g., values are